Last updated on March 25th, 2018 at 06:02 pm

 Medicine Ball: I have a 4 lb Medicine Ball.
 I could probably use a heavier one though.
 The medicine ball is great for exercises such as the Russian Twist, medicine ball push-ups and jackknife.
 It will also help build your core by adding some resistance.

 Kettle Bells: Swinging Kettle bells is fun and easy!
 You should try it!
 I always feel the burn in my thighs the next day!
-If you are not sure how to use kettle bells, you can always check out the Fitness Cheerleader’s post: How to Become A Stronger Runner with Kettlebells for ideas.
+If you are not sure how to use kettle bells, you can always check out Salad4lunch’s post: How to Become A Stronger Runner with Kettlebells for ideas.

 Workouts: If you are new to working out, and not sure where to start, I suggest on-demand workout videos.
 On-demand videos are a big thing lately.
 There are many to choose from.
 I suggest Booya Fitness.
 You can download each workout or sign up (for extra fees) for training plans.